 Link Group has run for over 20 years at Huntington School.
 The school welcomes senior citizens from the local community, into school, every Wednesday afternoon to meet students, take part in an activity and have a cup of tea.
 It is a brilliant opportunity for local seniors to meet and socialise and for our students to meet people they wouldn’t come across in their everyday lives and to gain skills such as communication, team work and problem solving.

-Here is a summary of some of the recent Link Group activities, written by one of our Sixth Form students and sometimes by our guest speakers themselves:
+Here is a summary of some of the recent Link Group activities, written by our Sixth Form students and sometimes by our guest speakers themselves:

 We returned to school for the end of the afternoon, having thoroughly enjoyed a great day out.